-Note 1: The total amount of external endorsements ana/or guarantees shall worth no more than 150% of the Company's net worth.
+Note 1: The total amount of external endorsements and/or guarantees shall worth no more than 150% of the Company's net worth.
 Among which the amount of endorsements/ guarantees for any single (1) whose voting shares are 100% owned by the Company shall not exceed 150% of the Company's net worth.
-(2) company whose more than 80% voting shares are owned by the Company shall not exceed 30% of the Company's net worth.
-(3) CMTHK's total amount of external endorsements/ guarantees shall not exceed 1,000% of its net worth.
-Among which, the amount of endorsements/ guarantees for any single (1) investee who has, directly 100% voting shares of the Company and whose voting shares are 100% owned by the Company shall not exceed 1,000% of the Company shall not exceed 1,000% of the Company shall not exceed 30% of the Company's net worth.

-- Note 3 : CMTUK's total amount of external endorsements/ guarantees shall not exceed 1,000% of its net worth.
-Among which, the amount of endorsements/ guarantees for any single (1) investee who has, directly or indirectly, 100% voting shares of the Company, and whose voting shares are 100% owned by the Company, shall not exceed 1,000% of the Company's net worth.
-(2) an entity who has more than 80% voting shares and is owned directly by the Company shall not exceed 30% of the Company's net worth; for entity who has less than 80% voting shares and is owned directly by the Company shall not exceed 30% of the Company's net worth.
-The sets than 80% voting shares and is owned directly by the Company shall not exceed 10% of the Company's net worth. - (iii) Securities held at the reporting date (excluding investment in subsidiaries, associates and joint ventures):
+Note 2: CMTHK's total amount of external endorsements/ guarantees shall not exceed 30% of the Company's net worth.
+Note 2: CMTHK's total amount of external endorsements/ guarantees shall not exceed 1,000% of its net worth.
+Among which, the amount of endorsements/ guarantees for any single (1) investee who has, directly or indirectly, 100% voting shares of the Company and whose voting shares are 100% owned by the Company's net worth.
+Company's net worth; for entity who has less than 80% voting shares and is owned directly by the Company's net worth.
+Note 3: CMTUK's total amount of external endorsements/ guarantees shall not exceed 1,000% of its net worth.
+Among which, the amount of endorsements/ guarantees shall not exceed 1,000% of its net worth.
+Among which the company's net worth.
+Note 3: CMTUK's total amount of external endorsements/ guarantees shall not exceed 1,000% of its net worth.
+Among which, the amount of endorsements/ guarantees shall not exceed 1,000% of its net worth.
+Among which, the amount of endorsements/ guarantees for any single (1) investee who has, directly or indirectly, 100% voting shares and is owned directly by the Company shall not exceed 30% of the Company's net worth.
+Note 3: CMTUK's total amount of external endorsements/ guarantees shall not exceed 1,000% of its net worth.
+Among which, the amount of endorsements/ guarantees for any single (1) investee who has, directly on indirectly, 100% voting shares and is owned directly by the Company shall not exceed 30% of the Company's net worth.
+Note 4: The amount was translated into NTD at the exchange rates at the reporting date.